nasa/fprime/docs/UsersGuide/dev/testAPI/user_guide.md

 ***

-The following libraries were added to the [GDS pip requirements file](../../../../mk/python/pip_required_gds.txt).
+The following libraries were added to the [F´ pip requirements file](/requirements.txt).

 | Library| Provides|
 | :--| :--|